1947

 Impasse-

-Helen Frye Sketches a Visual- Reflective of Current Blueprints 1945
+Helen Frye Sketches Visual- Reflective of Current Blueprints 1945

 For that matter, only a few images of Helen exist at the house.
 The image above (left) is